The Oracle date datatype always stores both date and time.

 It is important to understand that the default date comparison between two columns compares both date and time.

 This is usually no problem, but occasionally, you might want to compare dates only and ignore the time.
 Let us look at an example from the pet store schema.
-The SlideShow below shows you two queries and the results from each query.
+The series of images below shows you two queries and the results from each query.